Mississippi Civil Rights Museum

-The Mississippi Civil Rights Museum is a museum in Jackson, Mississippi.
+The Mississippi Civil Rights Museum is a museum in Jackson, Mississippi, United States.
 Its mission is to document, exhibit the history of, and educate the public about the American Civil Rights Movement in the U.S. state of Mississippi between 1945 and 1970.
 The museum secured $20 million in funding from the Mississippi Legislature in April 2011 after Governor Haley Barbour testified in favor of its funding.
 Ground was broken in 2013, and the museum opened on December 9, 2017.
 The museum is administered by the Mississippi Department of Archives and History.

-According to Mississippi state senator John Horhn, it is the first state-sponsored civil rights museum in the United States.
+According to Mississippi State Senator John Horhn, it is the first state-sponsored civil rights museum in the United States.

 Founding the museum

 Early efforts

 The Mississippi State Historical Museum (located in the Old Mississippi State Capitol) opened a civil rights exhibit in the mid-1980s.
 But by 2001, with only two memorials to the civil rights movement in Mississippi, civil rights activists, historians, and tourism officials began planning for a civil rights museum.
 One of the museum's key promoters was Hattiesburg native Iola Williams.
 In 2002, The Clarion-Ledger reported that historic Brownlee Gymnasium on the campus of Tougaloo College (a historically black college north of Jackson) was under consideration as the site of the museum.
 In 2003, the Associated Press reported that the abandoned former Council of Federated Organizations (COFO) building near Jackson State University might also be used.

 Beginning in 2000, state Senator John Horhn (a Democrat) began introducing legislation to fund a state civil rights museum.
 The bill located the museum at Tougaloo College, but it died each year he introduced it.
 In 2004, Democratic state Representative Erik R. Fleming also filed legislation to create a state civil rights museum.
 By July, the William Winter Institute for Racial Reconciliation at the University of Mississippi (a highly influential civil rights institute within the state, named for the former governor) was also backing the project.
 The bill failed, but Horhn and Fleming reintroduced it in 2005.
 Although the state House approved $200,000 in planning funds (later reduced to $100,000), the bill did not pass the state Senate.
 Another attempt in 2006 also failed.
 Horhn reintroduced his bill later in the session, this time leaving the choice of site up to a commission and seeking only $500,000 for a study committee.
 State Representative John Reeves (a Republican, supported the measure in the House, although his measure added a black sports hall of fame to the museum.
 But this second effort failed as well, despite broad support from legislators and citizens.